 Eleanor, who figures out the ruse and confronts Michael/The Architect on it, eventually gets her mind “wiped” so all her memories of the past 12+ episodes have been erased.
-Only, she before that happened she hid a message in the mouth of a robot-type humanoid (long story), to trigger her mind into remembering.
+Only, she before that happened she hid a message in the mouth of a robot-type humanoid (Janet—who really sort of has a Sophia/VALIS thing going on as we explore Season Two), to trigger her mind into remembering.
 And so she is now in another Good Place—seemingly ideal and wonderful, with a super-cute boyfriend to boot—and has the reality shattered by this retrieved message.

 If you compare The Good Place to the 1999 movie The Matrix & also Gnostic mythlology—especially by substituting the “afterlife” storyline with a metaphor of our own world—it fits perfectly.

 Michael is literally The Architect from The Matrix mythos—the person who has constructed the fake reality, the Demiurge.

 Michael and his “co-workers” are the Archons, advanced beings (angels, demons, aliens, the lizard people, whatever you want to call them) who want to keep the truth of existence hidden from humans so they can “get off” on their suffering.
 Eleanor is Neo—the “chosen one” who has figured out the ruse.

 And just like a good Philip K. Dick novel, Eleanor has memories of the true world—and who she really is—triggered by a hidden message to, essentially, “wake up.”